Rectification (law)

 Rectification is a remedy whereby a court orders a change in a written document to reflect what it ought to have said in the first place.
 It is an equitable remedy, and so the circumstances on which it can be applied are limited.

 In the United States, the remedy is commonly referred to as reformation.

 England

 In English law, the rule was summarised in Fowler v Fowler (1859) 4 DeG & J 250 at 264:

 "Only after the court has been satisfied by evidence which leaves no 'fair and reasonable doubt' that the deed impeached does not embody the final intention of the parties.
 This evidence must make it clear that the alleged intention to which the plaintiff asks that the deed be made to conform, continued concurrently in the minds of all the parties down to the time of its execution; and the plaintiff must succeed in showing also the precise form in which the instrument will express this intention."

 A less-demanding process following the contractual construction principle of misnomer is also available under English law.

+Scotland

+In Scots Law, unlike English law above, did not traditionally recognise the remedy of rectification.
+In cases where the parties had made a mistake, they could seek reduction of the contract, or interpretation by the court.
+This state of the law was generally seen as unsatisfactory.